ghcdr/updatehub-docs/docs/quick-starting-with-raspberrypi3.md

 **UpdateHub**.

 !!! warning "Important"
-	Before starting this tutorial, check if your host **Linux** 	distribution is compatible and has all the dependencies required by **Yocto Project**, you can consult this	information at [Yocto Project Manual](https://www.yoctoproject.org/docs/3.0/mega-manual/mega-manual.html#required-packages-for-the-build-host).
+	Before starting this tutorial, check if your host **Linux** 	distribution is compatible and has all the dependencies required by **Yocto Project**.
+You can consult this	information at [Yocto Project Manual](https://www.yoctoproject.org/docs/3.0/mega-manual/mega-manual.html#required-packages-for-the-build-host).

 ## What You Will Need